SamMartin92/tic-tac-to/README.md

   this is putting the tileValue in a random number of tiles rather than a random tile
   <img href='assets/images/testing_and_bugs/multiple-tiles-1.png'>
    <img src ='assets/images/testing_and_bugs/multiple-tiles-2.png'>

+   a bug:
+   userAction can be called twice before computerAction timeout is over: could maybe put a faceade over board

+   acknowledge Ed in tutor support